Elvis Andrus Preview, Player Props: White Sox vs. Diamondbacks

 Elvis Andrus At The Plate

-- Looking at the 106 games he has played this year, he's homered in six of them (5.7%), and in 1.5% of his trips to the dish.
+- He has homered in six games this season (5.6%), homering in 1.5% of his trips to the plate.

-- In 24.5% of his games this year, Andrus has picked up at least one RBI.
-In 15 of those games (14.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Andrus has had an RBI in 26 games this year (24.3%), including 15 multi-RBI outings (14.0%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 27.4% of his games this season, with two or more runs scored in 7.5%.
+- He has scored in 29 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.